Don't have an account?

 Eligibility Requirements:

-Winners are required to attend the annual meeting of the Heritage Chocolate Society on February 7- 8, 2023, in Richmond, Virginia to receive their award.
-Winners will be asked to submit a 4–5-minute video of their grant results to be presented at the Heritage Chocolate Society meeting the following year in 2024 (exact date to be determined).
+Winners are required to attend the annual meeting of the Heritage Chocolate Society on February2 7-28, 2024, in Washington, DC to receive their award.
+Winners will be asked to submit a 4–5-minute video of their grant results to be presented at the Heritage Chocolate Society meeting the following year in 2025 (exact date to be determined).

 Drafts of any publications (articles, news releases, blogs, etc.) resulting from the grant must be submitted to a Mars, Incorporated liaison for review prior to publication.